Managing PAT Testing in the Workplace

 What Equipment Needs to be Tested?

 Despite the name, PAT is not limited to “portable appliances”.
-In a workplace, your system should cover electrical equipment that is connected (or could be connected) to the supply — including items plugged into sockets and equipment permanently connected via a fused spur.
+In a workplace, your system should cover electrical equipment that is connected (or could be connected) to the supply, including items plugged into sockets and equipment permanently connected via a fused spur.
 The most practical approach is to maintain an equipment register and assess items by type, environment and use.
-See our guide to types of electrical equipment.
+See our guide to what falls within the scope of PAT testing .

 How often should it be Done?